sanjanaprasadkr/LLM-Powered-Chatbot/README.md

 ## Overview

 This project utilizes the Llama 2 chatbot technology to deliver responses to educational questions.
-It also recommends relevant articles based on keyword analysis of the chatbot responses, leveraging advanced techniques from natural language processing (NLP).
+It also recommends relevant articles based on keyword analysis of the chatbot responses, leveraging natural language processing (NLP).

 ## Table of Contents